 - Payroll Payroll for SLCIDA employees is processed externally by a payroll processing company, Paychex Payroll.
 The Chief Financial Officer enters the number of hours each employee works for the pay period on the Monday prior to the payday into an online Paychex website.
-A journal entry sheet is prepared by the Chief Financial Officer, signed and then entered into the QuickBooks system.
+A journal entry sheet is prepared and signed by the Chief Financial Officer and entered into the QuickBooks system.
 This is then attached to an accompanying voucher, created from the QuickBooks system.
 Signatures are obtained on the journal entry sheet by either the Chief Financial Officer or Chief Executive Officer and by the Chairman or Vice-Chairman, thus authorizing the Chief Financial Officer to transfer online funds from the normal checking account to a payroll checking account.
 A printout from the online banking account is then attached to the voucher as verification of a correct transfer.
 To further safeguard funds, Paychex only has access to the funds in the Payroll checking account.
 Payroll direct deposit slips and accompanying back up reports are printed directly from the Paychex online program.
-The reports are reviewed first by the Chief Financial Officer and then given to the Administrative Services Coordinator, who in turn checks the hours paid for accuracy and initials the document.
-A journal entry sheet is prepared by the Chief Financial Officer, signed and then entered into the QuickBooks system.
+The reports are reviewed first by the Chief Financial Officer and then given to the Workforce Development Specialist, who in turn checks the hours paid for accuracy and initials the document.
+A journal entry sheet is prepared and signed by the Chief Financial Officer and then it is entered into the QuickBooks system.
 Multiple persons, separate payroll account low risk - O Accounts Payable A voucher process is utilized to safeguard SLCIDA finances.
-All SLCIDA vouchers require review and verification by the Chief Financial Officer, who prepares the voucher and check.
+All SLCIDA vouchers require review and verification by the Chief Financial Officer, who prepares the vouchers and checks.
 Additional verification is required by two additional persons.
-A member of staff, the Chief Financial Officer or the Chief Executive Officer.
+A member of staff, the Chief Financial Officer, or the Chief Executive Officer.
 Two signatures are required on all checks issued (typically the Chief Financial Officer and SLCIDA Chairman).
-Multiple persons signing off on the process makes this low risk. - Accounts Receivable All monies received by SLCIDA are recorded into a main check register database by a staff member, who then stamp endorses all checks and delivers them to the Chief Financial Officer.
+Multiple persons signing off on the process makes this low risk. - O Accounts Receivable All monies received by SLCIDA are recorded in a main check register database by a staff member, who then stamp endorses all checks and delivers them to the Chief Financial Officer.
 The Chief Financial Officer ensures that all funds are expense categorized.
 Each check is entered into the QuickBooks system, a receipt generated, and a deposit created.
 The deposit receipt from the bank is then attached to the appropriate back up document for the deposit.
 Log records, bank verification & receipts make this low risk. - O Investments Certificates of deposit are typically bid out to the financial institutions recognized in SLCIDA's Investment Policy.
 When a CD matures, it is renewed for an additional term at the current institution, or financial institutions are contacted, and bids are requested.
-The CD is awarded to the financial institution that can offer the highest interest rate and complete collateralization.
-Pursuant to SLCIDA's Investment Policy no one financial institution may hold more than 60% of SLCIDA's cash on deposit.
-Only persons authorized by the SLCIDA's Board are allowed to open a CD.
+The CD must have complete collateralization.
+Pursuant to SLCIDA's Investment Policy no financial institution may hold more than 60% of SLCIDA's cash on deposit.
+Only those authorized by the SLCIDA's Board are allowed to open a CD or initiate an investment transaction.
 Typically, this responsibility falls to the Chief Financial Officer.
-Allocating cash at various financial institutions reducing the risk of loss and utilizing authorized signers makes this a low risk.
+The SLCIDA utilizes savings and/or demand deposit accounts placed through a depository institution that must have a main office or branch office in the State of New York and that contractually agrees to place the funds in federally insured depository institutions through a qualified Reciprocal Deposit program such as the savings option of the Insured Cash Sweep service, or ICS.
+Allocating cash at various financial institutions reduces the risk of loss and utilizing authorized signers makes this a low risk.